shikaan/shikaan.github.io/content/blog/design-patterns-in-web-development-intro/index.md

 # Introduction

-## What is this about?
+Design Patterns are quite an hot topic in software development.
+For many people they are considered to be _the way_ to identify a well prepared developer.
+Luckily, I am not one of them, although I think that they definitely contribute to make developers better allowing them to tackle everyday's challenges in a quicker and, often times, cleaner way.

-What I'd like to do is writing articles about Design Patterns based on what I learned mainly from [the Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns).
+This is exactly the reason why I want to write articles about Design Patterns based on what I learned mainly from [the Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns).

 The difference between this and the overflowing amount of other articles doing the same, is that I will be trying to stick with full stack web development with extremely practical examples.
 Most of them are going to be in JavaScript or Python, as other languages have plenty of resources about this topic.

 Something along the lines of: How to use Command Pattern in a React component, in a CQRS Node application and to implement an Undo/Redo history in an Electron application.

-However this first article is going to be the Pilot Episode of the series.
+However, this first article is going to be the Pilot Episode of the series.
 So still no patterns in here :(

 # Let's get started!